Church of England

-The Church of England (C of E) is the established Christian church in England.
-It traces its history to the Christian church recorded as existing in the Roman province of Britain by the 3rd century and to the 6th-century Gregorian mission to Kent led by Augustine of Canterbury.
-Its adherents are called Anglicans.
+The Church of England (C of E) is the established Christian church in England and the Crown Dependencies.
+It was the initial church of the Anglican tradition.
+The Church traces its history to the Christian hierarchy recorded as existing in the Roman province of Britain by the 3rd century and to the 6th-century Gregorian mission to Kent led by Augustine of Canterbury.
+Its members are called Anglicans.